ibm-cloud-docs/vmwaresolutions/archiref/vcscontent/vcscontent-iks.md

 As Jane’s test team expands, she wanted to provide a test environment that would run major portions of her application and still use the data she has in her environment.
-Further, she wants her test team to focus on testing her application and not managing the Kubernetes cluster.
-Therefore, she and Todd stand up an [{{site.data.keyword.cloud}} Kubernetes Service](https://www.ibm.com/cloud/container-service) instance and she deploys Stock Trader, without code changes, into it.
+Jane wants her test team to focus on testing her application and not managing the Kubernetes cluster.
+Jane and Todd decide to stand up an [{{site.data.keyword.cloud}} Kubernetes
+Service](https://www.ibm.com/cloud/container-service) instance and Jane deploys Stock Trader, without code changes, into it.

 Todd then adds the strongSwan VPN to connect between the private